Neural networks for quantum state tomography with constrained measurements: Deep neural networks based quantum state tomography

 \subsection{Quantum state generation and its representation}

 In this work, we first consider pure states.
 Let $\mathbb{U}^d$ be the set of all $d$-dimensional unitary operators, i.e., any $U \in \mathbb{U}^d$ satisfies $UU^{\dagger} =U^{\dagger}U = \mathbb{I}_d$.
-Owing to its invariance under group multiplication (i.e., any region of $\mathbb{U}^d$ carries the same weight in a group average)~\cite{mezzadri2006generate}, the Haar metric is utilized as a probability measure on a compact group.
+Owing to its invariance under group multiplication (i.e., any region of $\mathbb{U}^d$ carries the same weight in a group average)~\cite{mezzadri2006generate}, the Haar metric is utilized as a probability measure on a compact group for generating random unitary matrix.
 As such, random pure states can be generated by performing random unitary transformations following the Haar measure~\cite{qi2017adaptive,danaci2021machine}, which can be formulated as $|\psi\rangle_{haar} = U_{haar} |\psi_0\rangle$, where $|\psi_0\rangle$ is a fixed pure state.
+Then, we consider mixed states in the following form